ParrotGames/free-members-discord-bot/README.md

 free-members-discord-bot is intended solely for controlled member backup and restoration.
 Misuse for spamming or unauthorized member adding may violate Discord's Terms of Service.
 # Note
 Must Give credits to the owner @toolbee1 and Memberix https://discord.gg/vQ8uQSfdTv
+@toolbee1 Must be in Your server (he should not be banned)